 The more you reinforce hard work with a positive outcome, the more you think of yourself as a winner.
-If we get good at winning at exercise, we can be good at winning at anything.
+If we get good at winning at exercise, we can be good at winning anything.

-I don’t want to get too sappy (it’ll ruin my street cred) but the people closest to you rely on your love, energy, and compassion.
+I don’t want to get too sappy (it’ll ruin my street cred), but the people closest to you rely on your love, energy, and compassion.
 Mismanaging your body is a disservice to them.

 Take inventory.
-If you are fortunate enough, you have…
+If you are fortunate enough, you have:

 - Two strong legs that can carry you anywhere you damn well please.